-Our partners intend to build Dogheadbone as lifestyle business.
-It is not for sale.
-We hope to one day build and fully support a larger team of consultants, but that is our only growth objective.
+Dogheadbone is lifestyle business.
+It is not a venture and is not for sale.
+We hope to one day build and support a larger team of engineers, but that is our only growth objective.
 We are more interested in growing the businesses of our clients.

 Our skills are in software, and that includes everything from the web to distributed IOT devices.
-Currently our interests include Haskell, Scala, PHP, Python, Ruby, Ansible and other DevOps tools, Hugo and other static website generators, application containerization, and related tools - but we thrive the most when presented with new ideas, problems, and challenges.
+Currently our works involve Haskell, Scala, PHP, Python, Ruby, Ansible and other DevOps tools, Hugo and other static website generators, application containerization, and related tools - but we thrive the most when presented with new ideas, problems, and challenges.

-Dogheadbone was started by brothers Brett O’Connor and Corey O’Connor, both of whom had already been working in the computer programming and information technology fields for decades.
+Dogheadbone was started by brothers Brett O’Connor and Corey O’Connor, both of whom were already working in the computer programming and information technology fields for decades.

 Brett spent many years providing similar services to his clients in the Colorado area with his consulting business, Blimps go 90.
 Brett is experienced in what it really takes to make a website as well as make a business, and has shared this knowledge with dozens of satisfied customers.